Agent

 📸 Screenshots

-Here are visual examples of the Agent worker:
+Here are visual examples of this section:

 1. Overview and Purpose